History

 The Ōtaki Historical Society says a tennis club first appeared in Ōtaki in the 1870s.

-Fifty years later, in 1925, Ōtaki Sports Club was first incorporated — as The Ōtaki Lawn Tennis Club.
-In those days, it had two tennis courts on Waerenga Road (on the site where the bowling club is now).
+In 1925, Ōtaki Sports Club was first incorporated — but as The Ōtaki Lawn Tennis Club Inc. In those days, it had two tennis courts on Waerenga Road (on the site where the bowling club is now).

 In 1992, the Ōtaki Soccer Club (which was formed in 1974) amalgamated with the Ōtaki Tennis and Squash Club, and Ōtaki Sports Club was born.